 Your spouse has 20 days after being served with the summons and complaint to file their own papers.
 Your next step will depend on what your spouse does.

-You can ask the Court to issue a “Default” against your spouse, which means that no papers were filed by the 20 day deadline.
+First, you must ask the Court to issue a “Default,” which means that your spouse did not file anything by the 20 day deadline.
 If approved, a default generally stops your spouse from filing their paperwork.
 You must fill out a Default form and bring it to the Clerk’s Office for review and approval.

 If you do not get a default against your spouse, he or she can still file their papers past the 20 day deadline.
 After the 20 days is up, it is usually a matter of who gets to the courthouse first to file their papers.

-If the Clerk enters a default against your spouse, you can ask the judge to give you a final divorce immediately.
-You will need to file a few more documents and then prepare a divorce decree that includes all of the same things you asked for in your complaint.
-Usually you can send your proposed divorce decree to the judge for approval without a hearing, but sometimes judges want you to appear at a short hearing first.
-See Getting the Final Decree for more information on how to get your divorce finalized.
+Second, once the default is entered, you have to fill out a final set of papers to ask the judge to give you a final divorce.
+You will need to fill out and file a few more documents and turn them in to the judge to review.
+Usually you can get your divorce without a hearing, but sometimes judges want you to appear at a short hearing first.
+See Getting the Final Decree to find all the forms needed to get your divorce finalized.

 There are a number of things that will happen after your spouse files an Answer.
 You will have to file some additional papers, and the judge will schedule a hearing that both of you must attend.